-The work of Food Futures – Lancaster’s Food Partnership, is exemplary in it’s co-creative approach and its commitment to looking systemically at problems and solutions and foregrounding inclusion and equality.
-As a result of considerable work over the last few years, Food Futures has created Our Food Futures – A Community Food Strategy for North Lancashire
+The work of Food Futures – Lancaster’s Food Partnership, is exemplary in its co-creative approach and its commitment to looking systemically at problems and solutions and foregrounding inclusion and equality.
+As a result of considerable creative and engaging work, Food Futures created n 2021 Our Food Futures – A Community Food Strategy for North Lancashire

-They have created an inspiring and accessible Vision document which you can read here.
+They created an inspiring and accessible Vision document which you can read here.

 More than 250 people contributed to the words and dreams that make up the 2030 vision statement during November 2020-March 2021 – through online visioning activities, strategy mornings and community conversations.
 They have been shared by people with lived experience of food poverty, farmers working in the North Lancashire and Cumbria areas, school teachers and youth workers, food bank and food club volunteers, community food growers, hospital staff, academics, public health workers, city councillors, businesses, conservationists and members of the Lancaster District People’s Jury on Climate Change.